Former Boeing employee, FAA officials to testify at 737 MAX hearing

-WASHINGTON (Reuters) - A former Boeing co (BA.N) employee who raised concerns about 737 production will testify on Wednesday at a U.S. House hearing on the Federal Aviation Administration review of the grounded 737 MAX.
+WASHINGTON, Dec 9 (Reuters) - A former Boeing co employee who raised concerns about 737 production will testify on Wednesday at a U.S. House hearing on the Federal Aviation Administration review of the grounded 737 MAX.

 The aircraft has been grounded since March after two fatal crashes in five months killed 346 people.
 Federal officials say the FAA is not expected to authorize the plane to fly until January at the earliest, citing a number of steps yet to be completed.